 Researchers interested in meeting other researchers and learning about the latest life science solutions on the market are invited to attend Biotechnology Calendar, Inc.’s University of California, San Francisco life science event on February 6th, 2014.
 Last year, the San Francisco, Mission Bay Biotechnology Vendor Showcase™ Event attracted 280 attendees.
 This is the perfect opportunity to connect with colleagues in other departments and sales representatives interested in hearing about your work’s successes and your problems in the lab.

-Tags: 2014, CA, University of California San Francisco, 2013, University of California San Francisco Mission Bay, Southwest, California, San Francisco, SFVS, Biotechnology Vendor Showcase, researcher invite, Mission Bay, meet researchers
+Tags: California, CA, Southwest, University of California San Francisco, San Francisco, Mission Bay, 2013, 2014, meet researchers, researcher invite, University of California San Francisco Mission Bay, SFVS, Biotechnology Vendor Showcase

 The California Institute for Quantitative Biosciences recently opened a new bioscience incubator close to the University of California San Francisco campus at Mission Bay.
 The Institute is commonly referred to as QB3 and is affiliated with UC Berkeley, UC Santa Cruz and UC San Francisco.